• Skip to main content

 • Roasted red pepper pizza sauce

-• Any store bought marinara -- I adore the kind from Organic Bello that I buy at Whole Foods, and Delallo sauces will never disappoint).
+• Five-ingredient marinara sauce or any marinara you have on hand (homemade or not!).
+I adore the kind from Organic Bello that I buy at Whole Foods, and Delallo sauces will never disappoint.

 • Homemade pesto (or store bought!)